Kōji Nakata

 Kōji Nakata (中田 浩二, Nakata Kōji) is a Japanese former professional footballer who played as a defender and midfielder.
-At international level, he represented Japan national team playing at both the 2002, and the 2006 FIFA World Cup.
+At international level, he represented the Japan national team at both the 2002, and the 2006 FIFA World Cup.

 Club career

 Kashima Antlers

 The 'other Nakata', as he is known to most non-Japanese fans, is a left-footed midfielder.
-A very versatile player, Nakata has established himself as one of the best defensive midfielders for Japan.
+A versatile player, Nakata has established himself as a defensive midfielders for Japan.

 Nakata was born in Otsu on 9 July 1979.
 After graduating from high school, he joined Kashima Antlers in 1998.
 Japan national team players Masashi Motoyama, Mitsuo Ogasawara and Hitoshi Sogahata were Nakata's contemporaries.
 He debuted as defensive midfielder in first season and the club won the championship in the 1998 J1 League.
 From 2000, he became a regular player and constituted midfielder with Yasuto Honda, Bismarck, Motoyama and Ogasawara.
 In 2000, the club won all three major title in Japan J1 League, J.League Cup and Emperor's Cup.
 In 2001, the club won J1 League and he was also elected Best Eleven.
 The club also won 2002 J.League Cup.